Maria Żodzik

 Maria Żodzik (Марыя Жодзік, born 19 January 1997) is a high jumper.
 She was the national champion of Belarus in 2020.
-Having Polish grandparents, she was granted Polish citizenship in 2024 and won the silver medal at the 2025 World Athletics Championships, having previously also represented Poland at the 2024 Summer Olympics.
+Having Polish grandparents, she was granted Polish citizenship in 2024 and won the silver medal at the 2025 World Athletics Championships and the 2026 European Athletics Championships, having previously also represented Poland at the 2024 Summer Olympics.

 Early life

-Źodzik grew up in the Belarusian town of Baranowicze.
+Źodzik grew up in the Belarusian town of Baranavichy.
 Her mother had been a high jumper and her father a distance runner, but she initially started out as a swimmer before transitioning to athletics.
 In the high jump she had cleared a height of 1.77m by age of 16 years-old, before hamstring and sciatic injuries ruled her out of competing for almost three years.

 Career

 Źodzik won the high jump at the Belarusian national championships in 2020.
 She was named to the Belarusian team for the delayed 2020 Summer Games in Tokyo.
 However, she was not permitted to compete as she was ruled as not meeting the minimum testing requirements of the Anti-Doping Rules for her country by the Athletics Integrity Unit.